-6.11 Scope of Panel's Review
+6.12 Scope of Panel's Review

 - (a) The Panel, once appointed, shall have full power to review the facts and apply the law.
 In particular, the Panel may substitute its decision for the decision that gave rise to the dispute or may substitute such measures and grant such remedies or relief that the Panel deems just and equitable in the circumstances. - (b) The Panel shall have the full power to conduct a hearing de novo.
-The hearing must be de novo where: - (i) the SO did not conduct its internal appeal process or denied the Claimant a right of appeal without having heard the case on its merits; or - (ii) if the case is deemed urgent, the Panel determines that errors occurred such that the internal appeal policy was not followed or there was a breach of natural justice. - (c) No deference need be given by the Panel to any discretion exercised by the Person whose decision is being appealed, unless the Party seeking such deference can demonstrate that Person's relevant expertise.
+The hearing must be de novo where: - (i) the SO did not conduct its internal appeal process or denied the Claimant a right of appeal without having heard the case on its merits; or - (ii) the Panel determines that errors occurred such that the internal appeal policy was not followed or there was a breach of natural justice. - (c) In a team selection or carding dispute, no deference need be given by the Panel to any discretion exercised by the Person whose decision is being appealed, unless the Party seeking such deference can demonstrate that Person's relevant expertise.

-6.12 Awards
+6.13 Awards

-- (a) Awards shall be communicated to the Parties within seven (7) days of the completion of the hearing process.
-Written reasons shall be provided to the Parties within fifteen (15) days of the completion of the hearing process.
-Upon request by the Parties, the time limits may be abridged by the Panel. - (b) Notwithstanding Subsection 6.12(a), when the award must be communicated to the Parties simultaneously in both official languages, the written reasons shall be provided to the Parties within twenty-one (21) days of the completion of the hearing process. - (c) The award shall be final and binding upon the Parties.
+(a) Awards with reasons shall be communicated to the Parties within fifteen (15) days of the completion of the hearing process.
+Upon request by the Parties, a short decision may be issued earlier at the discretion of the Panel, with reasons to follow.

+- (b) Notwithstanding Subsection 6.13(a), when the award must be communicated to the Parties simultaneously in both official languages, the written reasons shall be provided to the Parties within twenty-one (21) days of the completion of the hearing process. - (c) The award shall be final and binding upon the Parties.
 There is no right of appeal on questions of law, fact or mixed questions of fact and law. - (d) All awards of the Ordinary Tribunal shall be made public unless otherwise determined by the Panel.